billmei/RLPy/README.md

 # RLPy

-A Machine Learning package for Reinforcement Learning and Markov Decision Processes
+The Reinforcement Learning Library for Education and Research: A machine learning package for reinforcement learning and markov decision processes.

 **This is *not* my work, the package is created by Alborz Geramifard, Robert H. Klein, and Jonathan P. How**